Mercutio3/mini-chat-server/README.md

 Clients can send commands to the server (prefaced by a backslash /) to execute specific functionalities.
 Some commands take arguments.
 Here is an overview:

-    # /help - Server will send a list of available commands to the requesting client who requested it.
+- /help - Server will send a list of available commands to the requesting client.

-    # /exit - Server will close its connection to the requesting client, who will termiante gracefully.
+- /exit - Server will close its connection to the requesting client, who will terminate gracefully.

-    # /list - Server will send a list of all connected clients' usernames to the requesting client.
+- /list - Server will send a list of all connected clients' usernames to the requesting client.

-    # /name [new username] - Server will change a client's username.
-Usernames have a max length, cannot contain spaces, and cannot be NULL.
-If new username is valid, all future broadcasted and private messages will reflect this change.
+- /name <newusername> - Server will change a client's username.
+Usernames must be unique, non-empty, have a max length, and cannot contain spaces/control characters.
+Invalid or duplicate usernames will be rejected.
+All future broadcasted and private messages will reflect a successful change.

-    # /msg [target username] [message] - Server will forward a private message to the specfied target client.
-It will not work if either of the arguments are NULL, or if the target username does not exist.
-Clients receiving a private message will be notified of who the sender is.
+- /msg <target> <message> - Server will forward a private message to the specfied target client.
+It will not work if either argument is missing, or if the target username does not exist.
+Clients receiving a private message will be notified of the sender.

-A log file "chatLog.log" (or "server.log" for the C++ server) will be created in the root directory.
-The following things will be logged here:

-    1. Broadcast chat messages
-    2. Private chat messages (denoted as "sender -> receiver: ")
-    3. Server startup
-    4. Server shutdown
-    5. Clients connecting and disconnecting
-    6. Succesful username changes
+## Logging

+All broadcasts, private messages, connections, disconnections, and username changes are logged into `server.log`.
+- Client logs are prefixed with their username, or "unknown" if the client has not set their username.
+- Clients log into their console as well.
-These logs include a timestamp in UTC.
-If the log file already exists, the server will append instead of overwriting.
+- Log file logs include a timestamp in UTC.
+- If the log file already exists, the server will append instead of overwriting.

+## Documentation

+The codebase contains Doxygen-style comments for documentation.
+If you have Doxyfile configured, you can generate HTML documentation with:

+    doxygen Doxyfile

 ### Optional Features

 These can be enabled by adding a flag to line 2 of the Makefile:

-    CFLAGS = -Wall -Wextra -Werror -g -Iinclude
+    CXXFLAGS = -Wall -Wextra -Werror -g -Iinclude

 The following flags are available:

-    -DDEBUG: enables debug output, more on that in its respective section
+- -DDEBUG: enables debug output, more on that in its respective section.
-    -DRECEIVE_OWN_MESSAGE: Server sends broadcast message back to sender as well
+- -DRECEIVE_OWN_MESSAGE: Server sends broadcast message back to sender as well.
-    -DINSTRUCTIONS: Print usage instructions for client every time a message is sent/received
+- -DINSTRUCTIONS: Print usage instructions for client every time a message is sent/received.
-    -DLOCAL_EXIT: Client terminates immediately when using /exit instead of waiting for server to close connection
+- -DLOCAL_EXIT: Client terminates immediately when using /exit instead of waiting for server to close connection.

-Make sure to run "make clean && make" to re-compile everything.
+Make sure to run `make clean && make` to re-compile everything.

 ## Testing

+Unit tests are written using GoogleTest, a submodule that must be initialized.
+Run all tests with `make test`.
+The call will fail if any test fails.

-All testing-related files can be found in the tests directory.
+Testing-related files can be found in the `tests` directory.
 Executables for each are created upon installation, which you can run individually:

     ./testClientList runs unit-tests on the frequently-called methods supporting the linked list that keeps track of all connected clients.